nvidia-riva/tutorials/Language-Scaling/German/README.md

 Given the final `.nemo` models that you have trained upon completing the previous training step, here are the steps that need to be done to deploy on Riva:

-- Download RIVA Quickstart scripts (see [instructions](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/quick-start-guide.html#local-deployment-using-quick-start-scripts)) – it provides `nemo2riva` conversion tool, and scripts (`riva_init.sh`, `riva_start.sh` and `riva_start_client.sh`) to download the `servicemaker`, `riva-speech-server` and `riva-speech-client` Docker images.
+- Download RIVA Quickstart scripts (see [instructions](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/quick-start-guide.html#local-deployment-using-quick-start-scripts)) – it provides `nemo2riva` conversion tool, and scripts (`riva_init.sh`, `riva_start.sh` and `riva_start_client.sh`) to download the `riva-speech` Docker image.

-- Build `.riva` assets: using `nemo2riva` command in the `servicemaker` container.
+- Build `.riva` assets: using `nemo2riva` command in the `riva-speech` container.

-- Build `RMIR` assets: use the `riva-build` tool in the `servicemaker` container.
+- Build `RMIR` assets: use the `riva-build` tool in the `riva-speech` container.
 See examples of build commands for different models and for offline and online ASR pipelines in the [Riva build documentation page](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/asr/asr-customizing.html).

 - Deploy the model in `.rmir` format with `riva-deploy`.